 Planning staff headed by George Kennan, took the lead in formulating landmark postwar policies that included the Truman Doctrine, a promise to fight communism worldwide, and the Marshall Plan, a massive foreign aid program for European reconstruction.
-Writing under the pseudonym "X" in an article in Foreign Affairs, Kennan put forth the principles of containment that guided U.S. relations with the Soviet Union and Eastern Europe throughout the Cold War, appears before the Senate Foreign Relations Committee, January 30, 1967.

-although he later opposed military intervention in Vietnam and Iraq.
+Writing under the pseudonym in an article in Foreign Affairs, Kennan put forth the principles of containment that guided U.S. relations with the Soviet Union and Eastern Europe throughout the Cold War, although he later opposed military intervention in Vietnam and Ira .
 The State Department provided leadership in the development of NATO.

 Despite its newly energized leadership role, the State Department faced serious problems in the 1940s and 1950s.
-Following the testing of the Soviet atomic bomb and the Chinese Communist Revolution in 1949, Senator Joseph McCarthy and others in Congress raised charges of treason and subversion within the ranks of the department and especially the Foreign Service-an episode climaxed by the Alger Hiss case.
-McCarthy claimed to have a list of up to 200 names of communists who had "infested" the department, but he never produced the list.
+Following the testing of the Soviet atomic bomb and the Chinese Communist Revolution in 1949, Senator Joseph McCarthy and others in Congress raised charges of treason and subversion within the ranks of the department and especially the Foreign Service an episode climaxed by the Alger Hiss case.
+McCarthy claimed to have a list of up to 00 names of communists who had infested the department, but he never produced the list.
 Hiss was eventually convicted of perjury.

 Organizations besides the State Department assumed specialized foreign affairs tasks, as U.S. influence and responsibilities around the world grew to proportions never before imagined.
-These included the National Security Council (NSC), the Defense Department, the Central Intelligence Agency (CIA), the Economic Cooperation Administration (ECA), the Agency for International Development (AID), the United States Information Agency (USIA), the Peace Corps, the United States Trade Representative (USTR), and many others.
+These included the National Security Council NSC , the Defense Department, the Central Intelligence Agency CIA , the Economic Cooperation Administration ECA , the Agency for International Development AID , the United States Information Agency USIA , the Peace Corps, the United States Trade Representative USTR , and many others.